top of page

 Her words were like a cozy song, and I fell asleep without any more bad dreams.

 The next day, I heard a little cry while swinging on our swing in front of our mobile home.
-Mama was inside, next to the window, to keep an eye on me.
+Mama was inside, next to the window, keeping an eye on me.
 I heard some noise coming from some bushes.
 My heart raced with curiosity and worry.

 When Mama moved away from the window, I went to check.
 I found not a hurt puppy like I had hoped, but a girl.
 Her skin was all burned, and her clothes were torn.
 She looked really sad.
 I wanted to scream and run to Mama, but I couldn’t.
 I was too scared.